-is currently a Research Scholar at the Centre for the Governance of Artificial Intelligence and a DPhil Candidate in the Faculty of Law of the University of Oxford.
-My doctoral research focuses on the application of Anglo-Canadian tort law to consequences caused via machine learning systems, particularly generative AI.
+is a lawyer and legal scholar who recently completed his doctorate in the Faculty of Law of the University of Oxford.
+It focused on how Anglo-Canadian tort law applies to consequences caused via machine learning systems, particularly generative AI.

 I evaluate the potential for language models to create statements upon which persons will reasonably rely and the attendant potential for liability under the Hedley Byrne principle in English and Canadian law.